What Is A Roof Rat: South Shore IPM

 - Sealing entry points (gaps, vents, cracks)

-- Removing food sources (pet food, bird feeders, garbage)
+- Removing food sources (pet food, bird feeders, trash)

 - Snap traps